storybookjs/test-runner/README.md

 - 📔 Code coverage reports

 ## How it works

+See the announcement of Interaction Testing with Storybook in detail in [this blog post](https://storybook.js.org/blog/interaction-testing-with-storybook/) or watch [this video](https://www.youtube.com/watch?v=Ex52FHKyc7E&ab_channel=Storybook) to see it in action.

 The Storybook test runner uses Jest as a runner, and Playwright as a testing framework.
 Each one of your `.stories` files is transformed into a spec file, and each story becomes a test, which is run in a headless browser.